 It is vitally important to us that the breed standards be upheld, that Maremmas not end up in shelters around the country and that all Maremmas descended from our choice to breed have happy and healthy lives.
 As we write this, there are numerous crossbred puppies available online around the PNW.
 The owners claim that the puppies are some percentage Maremma crossed with anything from Pyrenees to Anatolian Shepherd and even non LGD breeds.
 There is simply no proof that this is true and often the breeding partners are chosen solely through proximity and not for health and temperament reasons.

 By choosing a registered animal and a Code of Ethics breeder, you are proving that you care deeply about the safety of your stock, the Maremma breed and the quality of the dog you are purchasing.
-Therefore, our dogs are sold with limited MSCA registration applications and any offspring may not be registered with the club.
+Therefore, our dogs are sold with limited MSCA registration applications.
 If you are purchasing a dog with the goal of breeding in mind, we require the following:

 - An additional conversation to discuss mutual goals

 - Passing hip certification through OFA or Pennhip and eye CERF or OFA